 Think of it this way, we all want to be around the people, places, and things where WE feel safe and be our best.

-We don’t always click with someone the first time we meet them, but that doesn’t mean we won’t at some point in the future.
+We don’t always 'click' or feel the 'spark' with someone the first time we meet them, but that doesn’t mean we won’t at some point in the future.

 Their friendship flourished from there and she found that she was attracted to him.

 Discovering new connections like this can feel thrilling because someone else is validating us.

 Another way to inspire chemistry is to be vulnerable.
 Vulnerability has got a bad rap, but it’s a powerful quality.

 It needs to become instinctive.
 Being vulnerable is about being open, ready to share, and willing to give and receive.
 Harnessing this quality takes some personal work to make you ready for a connection and considerate of someone else in your life.